cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   `None`.

 * `Vdaf.prep_shares_to_prep(agg_param: AggParam, prep_shares: Vec[Bytes]) ->
-  Bytes` is the deterministic preparation-message preprocessing algorithm.
+  Bytes` is the deterministic preparation-message pre-processing algorithm.
 It combines the preparation-message shares generated by the Aggregators in the previous round into the preparation message consumed by each in the next round.

 In effect, each Aggregator moves through a linear state machine with `ROUNDS+1` states.
 The Aggregator enters the first state on using the initialization